SnippetRepository/snippetrepository.github.io/_posts/2014-03-27-How-do-you-parse-HTML-and-XML-in-PHP.markdown

 layout: post
 title:  "How do you parse HTML and XML in PHP"
 date:   2014-03-27 15:52:46
-categories: php html xml
+categories: php
 ---

-Most of us wonder every once in a while how to parse HTML and XML in PHP.
+Most of us wonder need to parse HTML and XML in PHP every once in a while.
+This is how it's done.

 Actually, PHP makes it really easy - it has the solution built-in.